UniversalDependencies/docs/introduction.md

 UD is an open collaboration with many project members.
 The administrative structure is kept at a minimum and currently consists of the following:

 * The project is coordinated by Joakim Nivre (aka chief cat herder).
-* Releases (including validation and documentation) are managed by Filip Ginter, Sampo Pyysalo and Dan Zeman.
+* Releases (including validation and documentation) are managed by Dan Zeman.
-* Universal guidelines are managed by a small group of core members, currently consisting of Marie de Marneffe, Filip Ginter, Yoav Goldberg, Jan Hajič, Chris Manning, Ryan McDonald, Lori Levin, Joakim Nivre, Slav Petrov, Sampo Pyysalo, Nathan Schneider, Sebastian Schuster, Natalia Silveira, Reut Tsarfaty, Fran Tyers, Amir Zeldes and Dan Zeman.
+* Universal guidelines are managed by a small group of core members, currently consisting of Marie de Marneffe, Chris Manning, Lori Levin, Joakim Nivre, Nathan Schneider, Francis Tyers, Amir Zeldes and Dan Zeman.
 * Language-specific guidelines and treebanks are maintained by each specific language team.
-* Issues are raised on GitHub and resolved through discussion and voting.
+* Issues are raised on GitHub and resolved through discussion and voting among the core members.

 [List of contributors](contributors.html)